 3. Hidden fees and charges.

-Be well versed on any additional fees or charges that may apply.
-This includes early repayment charges, servicing fees, default fees, extra repayment fees and annual fees.
+Be well versed on any additional fees or charges that may apply by simply just managing your loan.
+This includes early repayment charges, ongoing servicing fees, extra repayment fees and monthly or annual fees.
 Sometimes these are buried in the terms and conditions and can be easily overlooked when you first apply.
-A quick tip here, is when comparing interest rates, don’t just compare the ‘headline’ interest rate a lender advertises, but also pay attention to what the ‘comparison rate’ is, as the comparison rate also considers ongoing recurring fees that may be applicable on the loan.
+A quick tip here is when comparing interest rates, don’t just compare the ‘headline’ interest rate a lender advertises, but also pay attention to what the ‘comparison rate’ is, as the comparison rate also considers ongoing recurring fees that may be applicable on the loan.

 Be aware that accessing fast loans or pay-later services on a regular basis may lead to a cycle of bad debt.